-Uploading unofficial copies of transcripts in the application system
+Uploading transcripts in the application system

 Applicants with Canadian transcripts (other than UBC) must obtain an official paper transcript for every post-secondary institution they have attended.
 UBC transcripts are not required.